-- 1. Go to the Migration tab > My Scans. - 2.
+- 1. Go to My Scans. - 2.
 Select the import button (downward arrow) to create an appliance template from the scan.
+The following example is for Linux, but you can also import a Windows scan.

 - 3. Enter the appliance name and version. - 4.
 Click import.